 The Emerging Technologies (ET) Program of the Building Technologies Office (BTO) supports applied research and development (R&D) for technologies, systems, and models that contribute to building energy consumption.
-BTO’s goal is to deliver ~50% primary energy savings in the year 2030, relative to the baseline energy consumption predicted by the 2010 Annual Energy Outlook.
+BTO’s goal is to reduce the energy use intensity of the U.S. buildings sector by 30% by 2030, relative to 2010.
 The ET Program is helping to meet this goal by enabling cost-effective, energy-efficient technologies to be developed and introduced into the marketplace.
+The Building Technologies Office’s Multi-Year Program Plan for Fiscal Years 2016-2020 provides a detailed roadmap of our strategies for meeting this goal.

 The ET Program provides R&D support in five core areas: Solid-State Lighting, Heating, Ventilation, & Air-Conditioning (HVAC; includes water heating and appliances), Sensors & Controls (includes transactive controls), Windows & Envelope, and Modeling & Tools.
 The majority of ET funding is distributed competitively through solicitations (i.e., Funding Opportunity Announcements, or FOAs), which in general are open to applications from large industry, small businesses, academia, the national labs, and other entities.